 Many manufacturing firms are juggling a variety of different systems to run their business, including CRM, sales order processing, design and engineering, product lifecycle management, inventory management, production management, supply chain management and financial management.
 To “integrate” these disparate systems, you have to build interfaces to link data between the systems, which then may have to be updated every time one of the multiple applications is updated.

-A cloud platform strategy lets you bypass all of that.
+All-in-one manufacturing ERP software lets you bypass all of that.
 Instead of multiple software applications from different vendors running on different clouds and/or a mix of on-premise and cloud solutions, applications deployed on the same cloud platform are written to a standard specification.
 All of your applications are already integrated into the platform on one cloud.
 This is similar to how a smartphone works.
 For example, smartphone apps know how to use the phone’s camera.
 You don’t have to integrate it.

 One Database Instead of Many